veit/python-basics-tutorial/docs/types/sequences-sets/lists.rst

 However, the standard key method used by :meth:`python3:list.sort` requires that all elements in the list are of comparable type.
-In a list that contains both numbers and strings, an :class:`python3:Exception` is therefore thrown:
+In a list that contains both numbers and strings, an :term:`Exception` is therefore thrown:

 .. code-block:: pycon